gs1/GS1_DigitalLink_Resolver_CE/README.md

 ## What should I do next?
 1. **Try it out**: To do this, use the 'setup_test.py' script in the tests folder to add some test data to the database and test Resolver.
 Indeed, we recommend you read through - then step through - the heavily documented test suite which will give you examples of creating / reading / deleting entries using the API, and observing behaviour through the Resolver front-end service.
+2. **Put it to use**: You can now start using Resolver CE v3.0 in your projects.
+You'll be joining at least three GS1 Member Organisations who are already using Resolver CE v3.0 in various scenarios, and we are looking forward to hearing about your experiences.
-2. **Review the new data entry format** in the /tests folder which gives examples of the new format for data entry - although you will be pleased to know that the API will accept v2.x format data as well.
+3. **Review the new data entry format** in the /tests folder which gives examples of the new format for data entry - although you will be pleased to know that the API will accept v2.x format data as well.
 3. **Look at the convertor scripts** in the useful_external_python_scripts folder.
 These scripts are useful for converting data between the previous versions of Resolver CE and the new format.
 4. **Try out the API yourself**: The API is available with Open API (Swagger) documentation at http://localhost:3000/api/ and, for Postman fans (complete with example data) at https://documenter.getpostman.com/view/10078469/2sA3JKeNb2
 5. **Provide feedback**: We are looking for feedback from users to help us improve the software.
 Please provide feedback by creating an issue on the GitHub repository.